Employment Tax Deposit Penalties

 When you add it all up - the savings are quite significant to misclassify workers as independent contractors.
 However, the risk is also significant, including stiff penalties and potential criminal sanctions.

-Using a Payroll Service is a Wise Move
+Using a Payroll Service is a Smart Move!

 If you already have employees or plan on hiring and don't currently use a payroll service, using one can be a very smart move.
 Using a payroll service is a low cost way of getting your payroll done accurately and timely.
 And wondering if you have complied with employment tax rules won't keep you up at night.

 A payroll service will prepare employment tax returns and ensure they get filed on time.
-You can also arrange for the service to cut the paychecks and deposit payroll taxes. .
+You can also have the service prepare the paychecks and deposit payroll taxes.

 What Determines the Employment Status of a Worker?